eshusingh/100-Days-of-dsa/README.md

 # 100-Days-of-dsa
-This repository contains a 100 day practice sheet of dsa Day1 : ARRAYS
+This repository contains a 100 days practice sheet of dsa

+Day1 : ARRAYS